Prince George, British Columbia: Lheidli T'enneh Village and the railway

 In 1911, federal Indian agent W.J.
 MacAllan took on the negotiations with assistance from Nicolas Coccola, a reverend.
 Coccola had interests in the well-being of the Lheidli T'enneh but was also negotiating on behalf of the railway company which might connect to his mission on Stuart Lake.
 Father Coccola had wanted to relocated the Lheidli T'enneh to a safer area where they would be away from settlers and could be schooled in agriculture and in religion.
 Coccola suggested to the band that "if it tolerated intoxicating liquor and moral disorders, he would be the first to insist to have them removed".
 Coccola made several statements that he would convince or persuade the Band to relocate if they refused offers, and even involved himself in pricing amounts that could be offers to the Lheidli T'enneh.
 With several offers and refusals, the Lheidli T'enneh saw a split in support for a land sale.
-Chief Louis favored the surrender of the land, but Joseph Quah, an influential leader in the Band, wanted a higher price.
+Chief Louis favoured the surrender of the land, but Joseph Quah, an influential leader in the Band, wanted a higher price.

 On 18 November 1911, The Fort George Indian Band eventually agreed to sell the Reserve No.1 lands for $125,000 (one quarter to be paid immediately) which included $25,000 for construction on reserve No.2 and No.3 and the preservation of the original village cemetery.
 The band committed to relocate by June 1912.
-The vote for this agreement saw 32 in favor and one against, and three abstentions.
+The vote for this agreement saw 32 in favour and one against, and three abstentions.
 The timeline was difficult to keep as new buildings had to be constructed.
 Delays in contracts being awarded by the government to build a new village meant that few could move by the deadline and Band members planted crops needed later in the year.
 The June 1912 payment was withheld as the DIA saw the planting as refusal to leave.
 Chief Louis argued that the agreement stated that the payment was to be made in June and was not contingent on relocation.
 Winter was also coming and the crops would be needed if the new village was not built or supplies given to the Band.